Copaiba Copaiba (Brazil)

 Copaiba Oil, similar to Black Pepper, can help soothe anxious feelings and, when taken internally, supports a healthy immune and cardiovascular system.

-Go Behind The Bottle
+Go Behind the Bottle

 Have you ever wondered where your bottle of Copaiba essential oil comes from?
 Who it touches and impacts along the way?
 In this episode of Behind the Bottle, meet the families behind doTERRA Copaiba essential oil and glimpse the proud lives they lead.
 Discover their time-honored work harvesting copaiba oleoresin—and how Co-Impact Sourcing helped fund a much-needed dental clinic for their communities.